This blog may contain affiliate links. Read our disclosure policy for more info.

 Hikes at Diamond Lake, Wanaka?

 Diamond Lake Lookout – This trail is part of the summit track, but for those not wanting to go the entire way you can stop at this viewpoint instead.
-It takes 1 hour to walk up and back and is a 2 kilometer (1.2 miles) trip.
+It takes 1 hour to walk up and back and is a 2-kilometer (1.2 miles) trip.

 Lake Wanaka Lookout – Taking a slight detour on the summit track you can visit this beautiful viewpoint.
 The trail is a 5-kilometer (3.1 miles) return trip that takes around 2 hours to complete.

 Rocky Mountian Summit Track – The longest trail continues on from the other two to the top of Rocky Mountian.
 This is the most popular track as it visits the two previous lookouts and ends at the summit.
-The track takes 3 hours return and is 7 kilometers (4.4 miles) return.
+The track takes 3 hours to return and is 7 kilometers (4.4 miles) return.

 How hard is Rocky Mountain Summit Track?